 Annotation in WinUI Radial Gauge

-Radial axis allows you to add multiple controls such as text, icon and image etc., as an annotation to a specific point of interest in the radial gauge.
+The Radial axis allows you to add multiple controls such as text, icon, and image, etc., as an annotation to a specific point of interest in the radial gauge.

-The following properties are available in Annotation to customizes the position and alignment.
+The following properties are available in Annotation to customize the position and alignment.

 -